We're Making A Difference

 by the numbers

-Since opening our doors in July 2012 the Sydney Story Factory has taken over 8,000 student enrolments.
+In the five years since opening our doors in July 2012, the Sydney Story Factory has taken over 10,880 student enrolments.
 That includes the literally hundreds of young people who discover such a love of writing within the walls of the Martian Embassy that they just keep coming back.

 SNAPSHOT OF A YEAR